LeeRichi/pokeWorld/backend/README.md

 ```
 - This will:
 	- Build the Node.js application and start it on port 3006.
-	- Start a PostgreSQL database on port 5433.
+	- Start a PostgreSQL database on port 5432.
-	- Set up Adminer for database management on port 8080.

 ### 4. Access the Application